The Daylight Award

 What are the key dates?

-The laureates will be announced on the UNESCO International Day of Light, 16 May 2022.
-Nominations for 2024 are accepted until 30 September 2023.
+The laureates were announced on the UNESCO International Day of Light, 16 May 2024.
+Nominations for 2024 were accepted until 15 September 2023.
+If you have missed nominating your candidate, you are welcome to send your nomination and it will be considered for The Daylight Award 2026.

 Who is the jury?